Kurt Cobain’s Fender Stratocaster (White, “K” Sticker)

 The guitar made it into 1991, but it is unclear what exactly happened to it.
-The last time it was seen seems to be around March 1991, and given the history of rest of Kurt’s guitar, this one probably ended up being destroyed somewhere around that time.
+The last time it was seen seems to be around March 1991, and given the history of the rest of Kurt’s guitars, this one probably ended up being destroyed somewhere around that time.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment above.